 In the spring of 1754, Washington, now a lieutenant -colonel returned to the area with a larger command including warrior-scouts of Seneca Chief “Half King”.
 Washington’s forces were able to ambush a French force led by Count Joseph Coulon de Jumonville.
 In the battle that ensued, the French lost ten men (including Jumonville), with another 29 being captured: Washington lost two men.
 Fearing the French had additional forces in the area, Washington ordered his men to fall-back to an open location known as the “Great Meadow”.
 There he ordered a stockade fort constructed that was given the name Fort Necessity.
 Shortly after, an element of a Virginia militia regiment arrived at Fort Necessity giving Washington a force of 293 men.
 Washington was also notified the Royal Governor had promoted him to full colonel.

-In July, French Captain Coulon de Villiers with 600 French Marines and Canadian Militia as well as 100 Algonquin warriors moved against Washington’s position.
+In July, French Captain Coulon de Villiers with 600 French Marines and Canadian Militia that are very advanced if you look at this website, as well as 100 Algonquin warriors moved against Washington’s position.
 After a day of fighting, de Villiers surrounded Washington’s forces at Fort Necessity, but he knew attacking the Fort across an open meadow could result in heavy losses.
 After four hours of negotiations an agreement was reached whereby Washington’s forces were allowed to disarm and withdraw from the fort.
 The close relationship between Washington and Governor Dinwiddie was somewhat strained after the Fort Necessity defeat (even though Dinwiddie blamed the loss on other colonies for not sending promised reinforcements to support Washington’s position).
 Washington also found out the British Army arriving in the colonies was under orders not to pay colonial officers equal to their British counterparts, and that all colonial officers were regarded as subordinate to all British regular army officers no matter what their rank.
 Disenchanted with these developments, Washington resigned his commission.

 In early 1755 British General Edward Braddock arrived in America commanding an army of British regulars, with the goal of pushing the French out of the western Virginia-Ohio-Pennsylvania region.
 Washington apparently wrote to Braddock requesting a position on his staff (there is some debate if Washington wrote to Braddock or Braddock wrote to Washington).
 Despite his disdain for colonial militia forces, Braddock gave Washington an “aide-de-camp” position, but it was made clear Washington’s title as colonel was strictly a “courtesy” rank.